Aug 26, 2021Aptean Staff Writer

 What Is Industry-Specific ERP?

-It’s ERP software made specifically for your industry.
-And, depending on the software, verticals within your industry.
+ERP software tailored-made specifically for your industry, and, depending on the software, verticals within your industry.

 Though ERP solutions look different from vendor to vendor, it’d be impossible to define ERP systems without mentioning technology infrastructure.